scummvm/scummvm/doc/docportal/other_platforms/playstation_3.rst

 Games can be launched from either a USB drive, or from the internal hard drive.
 The hard drive has better performance.

-To copy game files to the hard drive, use the USB drive, or use ScummVM's :doc:`cloud functionality <../use_scummvm/connect_cloud>`.
+To copy game files to the hard drive, use the USB drive, or use ScummVM's :doc:`cloud functionality <../use_scummvm/connect_cloud>`, or use LAN functionality :doc:`../use_scummvm/LAN`.

 See :doc:`../use_scummvm/game_files` for more information about game file requirements.